-Record your screen on a Mac
+How to record your screen on a Mac

-Recording the screen of a Mac is much easier than a WIndows PC.
+Recording the screen of a Mac is much easier than a Windows PC.
 If you're using macOS Mojave, just hit the keyboard shortcut Shift+⌘+5 and all the controls for capturing video and still images from your desktop will appear.
 You can record the whole screen, a section, or a specific window, then trim, save or share the resulting footage.

 If you're using an older version of macOS, you can record the screen using Quicktime Player.
 Just open the app (which is installed by default)

-Record your screen on Android
+How to record your screen on Android

 Return to the system settings, tap 'Developer options' and select 'Feature flags'.
-Find the flag 'settings_screenrecord_long_press' and toggle the switch to acitvate it.
+Find the flag 'settings_screenrecord_long_press' and toggle the switch to activate it.
 You can now record your screen any time by hitting the power button to bring up the power options menu, then holding the screenshot button until the screen recording options appear.

 If you want to record gameplay footage, Google Play Games has a built-in screen recorder that will start capturing footage automatically when you launch a game.
 For anything else, we recommend AZ Screen Recorder.
 It's simple to use, and packed with handy features.
 The free version is excellent, but extra options are available for a small fee.